 The reason for mentioning this lies in the observation that, despite these transformative events, the fact of exploitation of a majority by a minority remained essentially unchanged.
 The peasantry did not experience liberation, the proletariat was just beginning to emerge within the developing capitalist economy, and the control of the government rested in the hands of an elite few, only slightly larger than the previous aristocratic regime.

 Arguably, one might even characterise Napoleon Bonaparte as a reformist, citing policies such as the Napoleonic Civil Code that instituted uniform legal systems across Europe and advanced rights for citizens.
-From a Marxist perspective, we recognize that these policies did not constitute reforms for the majority, particularly the working classes.
+From a Marxist perspective, we recognize that these policies did not constitute reforms for the majority, particularly the working class.
 They were more akin to bureaucratic reshuffling or organisational adjustments.
-Those who seek to reform and repair capitalism, whether from the left or from the right, whether or not they identify as socialist, and whatever class they claim to represent in doing so, in effect never leave the confines of bourgeois liberalism which seeks to end class conflict without challenging class rule and end capitalist crisis without challenging capitalism itself.
+Those who seek to reform and repair capitalism, whether from the “left” or from the “right,” whether or not they identify as socialist, and whatever class they claim to represent in doing so, in effect never leave the confines of bourgeois liberalism which seeks to end class conflict without challenging class rule and end capitalist crisis without challenging capitalism itself.

-According to the German communist Rosa Luxemburg, reformism operates paradoxically.
+According to the German communist Rosa Luxemburg, reformism therefore operates paradoxically.
 It professes to change society by enacting laws and improving conditions, but in reality, it tends to fortify capitalist structures.
-This reinforcement of capitalist rule involves granting minor and temporary concessions to a select few, creating the illusion that an endless string of reforms out of capitalism itself may be possible.
 Reformism also entertains delusions about the benevolence of the ruling class, fostering class collaboration and division among workers who, in turn, fight amongst themselves while the capitalists maintain distant control—an intricate form of modern gladiatorial games.

-British communist Rajani Palme Dutt wrote extensively on the links between social democracy (reformist socialism) and fascism in his book, Fascism and the Social Revolution.
+British communist Rajani Palme Dutt wrote extensively on the links between social democracy and fascism in his book, Fascism and the Social Revolution.
 In it, he explains how at times of capitalist crisis, social democrats will attempt to channel all working-class and progressive forces into only waging struggle through the ineffective channels sanctioned by the bourgeoisie: pacifist, legal, and electoral.
 Not only does this split the forces that could achieve a successful uprising if united, it also disgusts and demoralises the working class when reformist attempts at change inevitably fail and their supposed leadership are seen to be apologising for and collaborating with the liberal bourgeoisie, rather than taking up arms against them.
-Without communists engaging in the ideological struggle against social democracy and exposing the class collaboration and betrayal of social democrats, workers are therefore driven into political apathy or the hands of the far right.
+Without communists engaging in the ideological struggle against social democracy and exposing the class collaboration and betrayal of social democrats, workers are therefore driven into political apathy or the hands of reaction.

 This does not mean that communists should not engage in the struggle for reforms alongside workers in trade unions and other campaigns, because it is by fighting alongside communists in the struggle for reforms that workers learn revolutionary organising skills and develop a revolutionary socialist consciousness, learning that capitalism cannot be reformed through a purely economic struggle into a worker-friendly mode of production, and must instead be overthrown in its entirety in a political struggle against the capitalist state which defends it.
 In the words of Rosa Luxemburg: “The daily struggle for reforms, for the amelioration of the condition of the workers within the framework of the existing social order, and for democratic institutions, offers to [socialism] the only means of engaging in the proletarian class war and working in the direction of the final goal—the conquest of political power and the suppression of wage labour.
 Between social reforms and revolution there exists for [socialism] an indissoluble tie.
 The struggle for reforms is its means; the social revolution, its aim.”

-Further Reading
+Further Reading:

 The Proletarian Revolution and the Renegade Kautsky, V. Lenin